 Mission units in all courses

-SMBC offers mission units in all courses and at all levels—certificate, diploma, bachelor, graduate and postgraduate.
+SMBC offers mission units in all courses and at all levels – certificate, diploma, bachelor, graduate and postgraduate.
 These units address the practical challenges of cross-cultural ministry in the light of the Bible and missions theory.
 Our two-year full-time Associate Degree in Ministry is especially designed to maximise the combination of Bible and missions content.